tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ## Glossary

-*Generic Types:* A way to create reusable and type-safe components, functions, or classes by parameterizing types.
+*Generic Types:* A way to create reusable and type-safe components, functions, or classes by parameterising types.
 These types are specified when the function or class is used.

 *Immutable Object:* An object whose state cannot be modified after it is created.
 In TypeScript, immutability can be enforced using Readonly or as const.